csy0522/Movie_Review_Sentiment/README.md

 - The description of each function is located on top of them.
 Please read them before running to understand the overall structure of the project. <br/>
 - This project uses different models to classify a review (in other words, sentnece) to 5 different categories.<br/>
-- The following shows the prediction from both models:
+- The following shows the prediction from all models:

 ...
 (The image is to be posted later...)
 ...
 (Description of output is to be posted later...)